digital-land/digital-land/content/project/brownfield-sites/index.md

 #### Questions we're asking

 Many of the errors we identified in published brownfield data were common mistakes, such as switching GeoX and GeoY coordinates, or omitting empty rows in the data.
-Would offering to automatically fix common errors after validating the data be useful to local authorities and improve the state of data?
+Would offering to automatically fix common errors after validating the data be useful to local authorities and improve the quality of the data?

 #### What we will test
 * a [validation tool](https://brownfield-sites-status.herokuapp.com/) for brownfield sites